While personal injury lawsuits allow victims to receive compensation for pain and suffering, the same is not true in workers comp cases.

 In some cases, an employer will offer to settle a workers’ comp claim for an amount that does not actually cover your lost wages and your medical bills.
 If you are concerned that the settlement offer your employer made is not sufficient, it is a good idea to consult with an attorney.
 It is not always good to simply allow the workers’ comp judge to determine whether the settlement is fair because they typically approve the agreement as long as it isn’t unfair.

-If you have questions regarding workers compensation claims or any other personal injury matters in Arkansas or Missouri, please contact the Cottrell Law Office for a free consultation.
-You can contact us either online or by calling us toll-free at (800) 364-8305.
+If you have questions regarding workers compensation claims or any other personal injury matters in Missouri, please contact the Cottrell Law Office for a free case consultation.